Martinique: Literature

 Sisters Jeanne Nardal and Paulette Nardal were involved in the creation of the Négritude movement.
 Yva Léro was a writer and painter who co-founded the Women's Union of Martinique.
-Marie-Magdeleine Carbet wrote with her partner under the pseudonym Carbet.
+Anna Marie-Magdeleine wrote with her partner under the pseudonym Carbet.

 Aimé Césaire is perhaps Martinique's most famous writer; he was one of the main figures in the Négritude literary movement.
 René Ménil was a surrealist writer who founded the journal Tropiques with Aimé and Suzanne Césaire and later formulated the concept of Antillanité.
 Other surrealist writers of that era included Étienne Léro and Jules Monnerot, who co-founded the journal Légitime Défense with Simone Yoyotte and Ménil. Édouard Glissant was later influenced by Césaire and Ménil, and in turn had an influence on Patrick Chamoiseau, who founded the Créolité movement with Raphaël Confiant and Jean Bernabé.
-Raphaël Confiant was a poetry, prose and non-fiction writer who supports Creole and tries to bring both French and Creole (Martinican and Guadeloupean) together in his work.
+Raphaël Confiant was a poetry, prose and non-fiction writer who supports Creole and tries to bring both French and Martinican Creole together in his work.
 He is specifically known for his contribution to the Créolité movement.

 Frantz Fanon, a prominent critic of colonialism and racism, was also from Martinique.